 Professor.
 When an individual is initially appointed to the rank of professor, tenure is often granted at the time of appointment.
 However, a probationary period, not to exceed three years, may be specified.
 If a probationary period is specified, then a special tenure review must be completed at least one year before the end of the probationary period, so that the required one year's notice of termination can be given should the review result in a decision not to grant tenure.

-Any action recommended by the unit administrator which is prior to the normal time line outlined in this section is considered an early action.
+Any action recommended by the unit administrator that is prior to the normal time line outlined in this section is considered an early action.
 Positive early actions will require justification based on exceptional performance.

 Verification of RPT Report.
 To help maintain confidence in the Departmental Faculty Reappointment and Tenure Report, it is the responsibility of the dean and unit administrator to examine the departmental reports for completeness and accuracy.
 The dean transmits the appropriate portion of the tenure report to each academic department.
 The unit administrator is asked to verify information regarding reappointment, promotion or non-reappointment for each person flagged and for those not flagged but scheduled for review.
 The unit administrator shall review, record, initial and return corrections in the report to the dean's office.
 Corrected reports are submitted in the Spring to the VPAA office when all RPT actions for the college are delivered by the dean.